SnoringCatGames/scaffolder/README.md

 All of the Scaffolder functionality is globally accessible through properties on the `Gs` AutoLoad.

 -   Define `Gs` as an AutoLoad (in Project Settings).
-    -   It should point to the path `res://addons/scaffolder/src/ScaffoldConfig.gd`.
+    -   It should point to the path `res://addons/scaffolder/src/ScaffolderConfig.gd`.
     -   It should be the first AutoLoad in the list.
--   Configure the Scaffolder framework by calling `ScaffoldBootstrap.on_app_ready` at the start of your Main Scene.
+-   Configure the Scaffolder framework by calling `ScaffolderBootstrap.on_app_ready` at the start of your Main Scene.

 > **NOTE:** `Gs` stands for "Scaffolder", in case that's helful to know!